-The Port of Hastings Development Authority (PoHDA) is a public entity that was established under the Transport Integration Act 2010 (Vic), and is responsible for the management and operations of the Port of Hastings.
-The channels in Western Port fall within the jurisdiction of the Victorian Regional Channel Authority (VRCA) who is the manager of the Port waters.
+The Port of Hastings Development Authority (PoHDA) is an independent transport agency that was established under the Transport Integration Act 2010 (Vic), and is responsible for the management and operations of the Port of Hastings.
+The channels and Port waters in Western Port fall within the jurisdiction of the Victorian Regional Channel Authority (VRCA) which manages them.

-PoHDA exercises its functions and powers consistently with the Victorian government policy and strategies and in accordance with both the Transport Integration Act 2010 and a Ministerial directive dated 27 May 2015.
+PoHDA exercises its functions and powers consistent with the Victorian Government's transport agenda and in accordance with both the Transport Integration Act 2010 and a Ministerial directive dated 27 May 2015.

-In accordance with these directive, PoHDA's focus is to:
+In accordance with these guiding principles, PoHDA's focus is to:

-- Directly manage the safe and efficient operation of its infrastructure and the landside port operations; - Develop, or enable and control the development by others of, the whole or any part of the Port of Hastings; - Encourage new bulk and non-containerised trade proponents to use and/or develop facilities within the Port of Hastings; and - Ensure Port developments are consistent with the whole of Government objectives and do not constrain future options for development of the port.
+- Directly manage the safe and efficient operation of its infrastructure and the landside port operations; - Develop, or enable and control the development by others of, the whole, or any part of the Port of Hastings; - Encourage new bulk and non-containerised trade proponents to use and/or develop facilities within the Port of Hastings; and - Ensure Port developments are consistent with the whole of Government objectives and do not constrain future options for development of the port.